aifoundry-org/llamagator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions regarding Llamagator, please feel free to contact us at [email@example.com](mailto:email@example.com).